Quick, easy and delicious sweet cherry cake, drizzled with a sweet, vanilla glaze. This one starts with a bit of yeast and rises in the pan!

 I love to bake this up in my skillet, for a rustic presentation.
 My skillet (shown) is 8-inches across the bottom and 10-inches across the top.
 You can also bake this in an 8-inch square or round baking pan.

-As noted in the recipe instructions, you can make this ahead.
-Instead of setting to rise to bake up immediately, cover and place in the refrigerator for up to 8 hours.
-This is perfect for mixing up the night before, then baking up first thing in the morning!
+You can make this kuchen ahead and bake it later.
+Instead of setting it to rise to bake up immediately, cover it tightly with plastic wrap and place it in the refrigerator for up to 8 hours.
+This is perfect for mixing up the night before, and then baking up first thing in the morning!

 Ingredients